lauraFortune/theOnlineGallery/README.md

       - Select 'Databases' and choose 'Create Database'
       - Choose the MySQL free option and select 'Create Empty Database.
 You will be prompted to enter a Database Name (name of your choice)

    2. Database credentials will be needed when creating your .env file before running the application.
-Copy and and save the following:
+Click on the new database that you have created and copy and save the           following details:
       - Database Name
       - Database server address
       - Username